The Most Important Formula in Klipfolio

 Group Function

-Think of this as a 2nd list of values.
-This time we’re not looking at all of the States (B:B) on our X Axis, but rather, we’re looking only at those with an Order (F:F) that is Delayed.
+Think of this as a second list of values.
+In this case, it’s not all states (B:B) from the X axis, but only those with an Order (F:F) that is Delayed.

 Parameter Three: